mars4science/Bash-scripts-to-enhance-amend-Linux-distro-before-and-after-installation/README.md

 - increase font used for boot
 - script to print packages dscriptions from deb files for all stored.
 - `tlp_config_battery.sh` make to work when two batteries are present
-- fix code to remove limitation of running from path that does not contain spaces and special characters (complete quoting variables)
+- fix code to remove limitation of running from path that does not contain spaces and special characters (complete quoting of variables)
-- change git_clone to set refs to be able to push/pull from a repo supplied as argument to the script
+- DONE: change git_clone to set refs to be able to push/pull from a repo supplied as argument to the script